-Humidifiers have proven to make a significant difference in health and overall comfort (1).
-Still, unless you’re a humidifier expert, using such gadgets can seem confusing, especially when it comes to location.
-To reap the most benefits, the right placement is key.
+Humidifiers have proven to significantly affect health and overall comfort (1).
+Still, unless you’re a humidifier expert, using such gadgets can seem confusing, especially regarding location.
+To reap the most benefits, the correct placement is key.

 Humidifier Placement in the Bedroom

 Before we go any further and set up your humidifier, we recommend that you use a hygrometer.
 This neat device will tell you how much humidity there is in your bedroom air.